 Gleaming glass towers accentuate the dramatic skyline of Vancouver, contrasting with a pristine backdrop of rugged coastal mountains on Canada’s pacific coast.
 This modern metropolis is home base for over 2.5 million ethnically diverse people, and is recognized on many global lists as one of the most beautiful places, with one of the highest qualities of living on earth.
 It’s also where Western Canada’s largest LGBTQ2+ community calls home.

 Nine major beaches meander around the city, many with long stretches of gorgeous sandy beaches, which are easily accessed via the stunning 28 kilometer Seawall, by car, bicycle, or on foot.
-Some also boast Canada’s longest stretches of subtropical looking palm trees, which are an unexpected surprise for many.
+Some also boast Canada’s longest stretches of subtropical looking palm trees, which are a unexpected surprise for many.
 A fab way to top off a busy day is to sit beneath the palm trees to watch the sunset at English Bay or Sunset Beach, before heading up the hill a few blocks to Vancouver’s world-renowned Davie Village.

-Davie Village, in Vancouver’s spectacular West End is considered to be the heart of Vancouver’s LGBTQ2+ community, and is home to the majority of Vancouver’s gay entertainment venues and businesses.
+Davie Village, in Vancouver’s spectacular West End is considered by many to be the heart of Vancouver’s LGBTQ2+ community, and is home to the majority of Vancouver’s gay entertainment venues and businesses.
 This 24/7 neighbourhood includes a wide assortment of reasonably priced restaurants featuring cuisine from around the globe, friendly pubs with patios, dance clubs, coffee shops, hotels, saunas, and more.

 The City of Vancouver and the West End Business Improvement Association (WEBIA) have worked closely with the community over the years to develop welcoming enhancements to the neighbourhood, including the iconic rainbow crosswalks at Davie and Bute streets, rainbow banners along the street posts, and computerized strings of multi-coloured LED lights above the sidewalk stretch of Davie Village.